Wednesday, October 8, 2025

 Farley's sons were Drewry, Jr., Gideon, Frances, Squire, and Henley.
 His daughters were Nancy, Rachel, and Cleo.

-For many years the old Farley cabin stood in the field about 300 feet south of the present Farley monument, and around it was a farmstead and village with a post office that came to be known as "Farley" or "Old Farley."
+For many years, the old Farley cabin stood in the field, about 300 feet south of the present Farley monument.
+Around it was a farmstead and village, including a post office that came to be known as "Farley" or "Old Farley."

 Indigenous groups once crossed the New River at a ford above Bull Falls, now under Bluestone Lake.